-Growing up as a young girl I remember getting up early every Sunday morning with my father and going to church.
+Growing up as a young girl, I remember waking up early every Sunday morning with my father and going to church.
 Although I have fond memories of singing in the choir and hearing about Jesus in my Sunday school class, I had no idea how loving and compassionate God was until years later.

 Much of my life as a child I witnessed a bitter-sweet marriage between my mother and father.
 Rarely did I encounter love between the two of them.
 The only time I remember peace in the home was usually during the holidays.

 At the age of 10, I remember my father standing on the landing with suitcases in hand say to my mother that he was leaving.
 When I heard this it felt as though my heart dropped into my stomach.
 As I look back that was probably one of the most heart-breaking times in my life. ( I loved my father who is now with Jesus and I never held any unforgiveness toward him.)

 Over the next few years I watched my mother take prescription drugs seeking relief from the pain in her life.
 What was supposed to be a temporary fix, turned into years of addiction for my mother.
 This was a time when doctors would write prescriptions without getting to the heart of the matter.